docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 called.
 To add to a window w:
 w.add ("button" [, bounds, text, creation_properties}]);
 bounds: Optional.
-The control’s position and size.
+The control's position and size.
 text: Optional.
 The text displayed in the control.
 creation_properties: Optional.
 An object that contains any of